 The stores in the beautiful historic center of Cuenca are grouped by streets.
-Some streets are lined with fashion boutiques stores, others have restaurants only, third ones are with souvenirs and toys.
+Some streets are lined with fashion boutiques stores, others have restaurants only, and the third ones are with souvenirs and toys.

-When we found ourselves on the street with shoe stores, I decided to look for replacement for my old and falling apart trekking shoes.
-After checking couple of stores, I felt lucky.
-There was this pair of nice, well-known brand name trekking shoes, exactly the type I was looking for.
+When we found ourselves on the street with shoe stores, I decided to look for replacements for my old and falling apart trekking shoes.
+After checking a couple of stores, I felt lucky.
+There was this pair of nice, well-known brand-name trekking shoes, exactly the type I was looking for.

 When I asked the nice sales lady for size 11 ½ , she looked at me just like I asked her to bring me the moon.
 Here is the place to mention that in general the Ecuadorians are not too tall, especially the indigenous people.
 With my 196 cm, I feel like Gulliver.

-Realizing that there is no chance to get my size, I made a grim face and headed towards the entrance door.
-At this time the lady asked me to wait a picked up her phone.
+Realizing that there is no chance to get my size, I made a grim face and headed toward the entrance door.
+At this time the lady asked me to wait and picked up her phone.

-There is a hope, I said to myself, may be they have my size in their warehouse.
+There is hope, I said to myself, maybe they have my size in their warehouse.
 After several phone calls, the lady finally smiled.
-Few minutes later a guy run into the store carrying two pairs of shoes – a pair formal black shoes and pair of sandals.
+A few minutes later a guy run into the store carrying two pairs of shoes – a pair of formal black shoes and pair of sandals.

 At this point started explaining that what I need is trekking shoes, not formal shoes or sandals.
 The lady looked at me and said – these are the only shoes size 11 ½ on the entire street.
 If you really need shoes, this is your only choice…

-Cuenca is beautiful, beautiful city with its old Spanish architecture and enclosed gardens.
+Cuenca is beautiful, a beautiful city with its old Spanish architecture and enclosed gardens.